AllenGleeson/Lazy-Hunger/readme.md

 ## Deployment

 I added all my code and images to github and then deployed my project through Heroku.
-Going ot Heroku and creating a new Heroku App with the projects name.
+Going to Heroku and creating a new Heroku App with the projects name.
 Then connecting the app to the code on github and doing a manual deploy, ensuring to have the Procile and requirements.txt required to run the project on Heroku. https://devcenter.heroku.com/articles/github-integration